microsoft/azuredevopslabs/labs/java/agile/readme.md

     One more thing you need to do is add an estimate for each work item.

-1. In the task board mouse over at the bottom right corner of the task card and enter the value **1**.
-This is nothing but **Remaining Work** field , you can also open the work item and then update **Remaining Work** field value and save the changes.
+1. In the task board, mouseover at the bottom right corner of the task card and enter the value **1**.
+This is the **Remaining Work** field, you can also open the work item and then update **Remaining Work** field value and save the changes.
 Repeat this for another task in task board.

     ![](images/image25.png)

-    Now you want to show that you’ve started working.
+    Now you want to show that you have started working.

 1. Drag and drop the **Add Master Branding** work item to the **In progress** column.